 By the time you reach the end, you should be fully equipped to design a menu that elevates your brand, increases your profits, and ties into your brand identity in a way that stands out and gives your guests something to talk about in-person and on social media.

 1. Quo Vadis – London, UK

 The individual square boxes on this menu allow for highlighting high margin items and make the choices easy to navigate.
 Simple yet effective.

 Simple illustrations on this menu make the dishes pop off the page.

-Fresh herbs are Ninebark’s thing, so they decided to feature them front and center on their menus.
+Fresh herbs are part of Ninebark’s brand, so they decided to feature them front and center on their menus.

-With all the minimalism and black and white type in the world these days, it’s refreshing that this Dubai-based Japanese restaurant went colorful with their unique marbled menu design.
+With all the minimalism and black and white type in the world these days, it’s refreshing that this Dubai-based Japanese restaurant brand went colorful with its unique marbled menu design.

 Not only is this vintage cellar inspired menu beautiful to look at, it serves as a bit of a bingo game for beer tastings.